arqex/backbone-resolve/README.md

 // Console will show 'I was bound after the event was resolved.'
 ```

-Extending the Backbone's Event module, backbone-resolve can be used out of the box with BB Models and Views.
+Extending the Backbone's Event module, backbone-resolve can be used out-of-the-box with BB Models and Views.
 ```javascript
 var mymodel = new Backbone.Model();